AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-planning-cannot-delete-connected-field.md

 ---
-title: "Workfront Planning: Error when removing connected field"
+title: 'Workfront Planning: Error when removing connected field'
-description: "When a user attempts to remove a connected field in Workfront Planning, they cannot remove the field, and they see the message Unable to delete the field.
-Try again."
+description: When a user attempts to remove a connected field in Workfront Planning, they cannot remove the field, and they see the message Unable to delete the field.
+Try again.
 hidefromtoc: yes
 feature: Workfront Planning
+exl-id: 1528907f-f584-4b64-8e8e-55beb591b6a5
 ---
 # Workfront Planning: Error when removing connected field

 >[!NOTE]